tyo8/interval-matching-precomp_metric/README.md

 This repository is organised as follows.

-- `applications`: folder with the applications included on Section 3 of the paper
-	- `data`: folder featuring the datasets used for the examples on the paper.
-Note that some of the data we used required an institutional materials transfer agreement, so these data were not made available on this repository, and thus those examples are no reproducible.
-	- `applications.ipynb`: notebook to reproduce all experiments in the paper.
-	- additional auxiliar scripts that are explained inside the notebook.
 - `match`: folder containing the main scripts of code.
 	- `utils_data.py`: a Python script with sampling functions on images, circles, and nii files for surfaces and volumes
 	- `utils_PH.py`: a Python script with functions to compute persistence, image-persistence and cycle matching